wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 which serves as the basis of memory system simulation.
 Predicated loads and stores are also instrumented in a similar way, but we do not cover them in this article (and in practice they are rare).
 We also instrument branch instructions by injecting `IndirectRecordBranch()` before them.
 This call back also just logs the target address and branch outcome (taken or not taken) for branch prediction simulation.
+Unsupported instructions (often implemented by prefixing a special no-op as "magic op"), virtualized instructions (those that must be emulated to hide the simulator or to change the bahavior, such as CPUID and RDTSC) and simulator hints are also injected in `Instruction()`.
+In general, the flexibility of instruction instrumentation enables much opportunity for third-party customization and extension.